 In the Intruder, the dying killer accuses the two survivors for the killings and the police arrest them.

-In Inception, Mal planned to kill herself (though only to "wake up"; she thinks she's dreaming) and convince her husband to go with her, and she used a Wounded Gazelle Gambit as part of the means of convincing him of that.
+In Inception, Mal planned to kill herself (though only to "wake up"; she thinks she's dreaming) and convince her husband to go with her, and she used this as part of the means of convincing him of that.
 She told her lawyer that she was fearing for her life, and then trashed the room Cobb was in, just so that if she died and he didn't agree to go with her, everyone would think he killed her.
 She threatened her own husband with false incrimination on murder, and actually followed through on that threat when he didn't agree to go with her.
 Because of this, she manages to come across as the most manipulative character in the movie, which says a lot in a movie where even the good guys are manipulative.

 Cruel Intentions: In order to goad Ronald into attacking her brother and (indirectly) causing his death, Kathryn claims (over the phone) that Sebastian hit her.
 (This trope gets twisted around in the movie's original script: Sebastian does hit Kathryn, for taunting him.)